tokkonopapa/WordPress-IP-Geo-Block/_codex/04. Blocking on front-end/01/overview.md

 ### Matching rule ###

-You can select one of these :
+You can select one of these:

 - **Follow "Validation rule settings"**
 - **Whitelist**